rhettg/BlueOx/README.md

 Each SQL query would then be logged as a seperate event.
 However, each event will have the unique id provided by the parent `request` context.

+You can provide you're own id or allow ziggy to autogenerate one for the top-level context.

 Ziggy also provides the ability to do sampling.
 This means only a set percentage of generate events will actually be logged.
 You can choose sampling